m-biernat/msc-stable-diffusion-tool/README.md

 - Change properties e.g., prompt, and press *Generate*;
 - You can run multiple profiles at once by creating a batch in the *Batch* tab.

-*The tool has been tested with Stable Diffusion Web UI 1.3, Stable Diffusion 1.5, and ControlNet v1.1.207 with Canny method.*
+*The tool has been tested with modified Stable Diffusion Web UI 1.3, Stable Diffusion 1.5, and ControlNet v1.1.207 with the Canny method.
+It should be working with later Web UI versions as well.*

 ## Tools & Dependencies